 - Select your business from the results.

-- Click “Claim this business” and then click “Manage now.”
+- Click “Claim this business” and “Manage now.”
 To choose a different business, click “I own or manage another business.”

 - Select a verification option, and follow the on-screen steps to complete your GBP.

-You shouldn’t wait too long to add your business location to Google Maps if you want to keep up with your competitors in this technology-driven world.
+You should immediately add your business location to Google Maps to keep up with your competitors in this technology-driven world.
 A recent Google report revealed that the “click to call” option available to Google Business Profiles was the preferred contact method used by 60% of smartphone users.
-This is just one of the many advantages of establishing a strong Google presence with a GBP and on Google Maps.
-Here are more reasons to add your business to Google Maps.
+This is one of the advantages of establishing a strong search engine presence with a GBP and on Google Maps.
+Here are more reasons to add your business to Google Maps listings.

-- You have a free GBP profile that serves as the first point of contact between your business and your customers.
+- You have a free GBP profile serving as the first contact point between your business and your customers.
 They can contact/message you directly via the GBP interface.

 - You vastly improve your business’s local SEO ranking.

-- Having your business location added to Google Maps makes it easier for anyone to find you on the world’s most widely used direction app.
+- Adding your business location to Google Maps makes it easier for anyone to find you on the world’s most widely used direction app.
 Your business will also show up across other Google services.

-- You effectively make your presence known among similar businesses that are also identifiable within your area on Google Maps.
+- You effectively make your presence known among similar businesses in your area on a Google Map.

 - According to the Google report mentioned above, 51% of shoppers who plan to make a purchase online, 59% who plan to make a purchase in-store or online, and 45% who plan to make an in-store purchase said they used Google to research their planned purchase.
-You’ll be among the top results for searches using keywords relevant to your business and industry; searchers can rank results by rating, hours, etc., and your business will automatically show up on the local area map.
+You’ll be among the top results for searches using keywords relevant to your business and industry.
+Searchers can rank results by rating, hours, etc., and your business will automatically appear on the local area map.

 - More than 50% said they used Google to find or discover a new brand.